danbeaulieu/PushPlay/README.md

 ## TODO

 - Finish up presence support
-- Use a database for message passing and state, besides the obvious benefits this will also help with scaling.
+- Use a database for <devl>message passing</del> and state, besides the obvious benefits this will also help with scaling.
 - Clean up the code, lots can be refactored.

 ## Notes